nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The `Phone`, `Email` and `Address` fields were modified such that these fields are no longer compulsory.
+The `Phone`, `Email` and `Address` fields are modified such that these fields are no longer compulsory.
 The class diagram below illustrates the `Person` class after the addition of the `Telegram` field.
 The `Name` and `Telegram` fields are compulsory while the rest are optional.

 ![PersonOptionalFieldClassDiagram](images/PersonOptionalFieldClassDiagram.png)

 In order to accomodate to the above mentioned new optional fields, the respective constructors were modified such that the following examples are considered valid inputs.

 Example 1: Adding new contact without email and address.